node-machine/driver-interface/README.md

-### Official Adapters
+### Official Support

 Our primary focus at the moment is to finish, test, and document feature-complete implementations of this interface for MySQL, MongoDB, and PostgreSQL.
+Early versions of some adapters will be available for testing as early as the end of this month (February 2016).